3270 Extended Data Stream

 be passed back to the application transparently.
 A Field Mark character

 is the EBCDIC x'1E' code point.
-Normally a Field Mark is used to stack
+Normally a Field Mark is used to

 input responses in a single inbound transmission.
-For example, at the
+For example, at

 TSO READY